Elizabeth Warren should be disbarred for claiming 'American Indian' race on official document, Cheney says

 Warren, the Massachusetts Democratic senator who formally launched her bid for the White House on Saturday, has apologized privately for identifying as a Native American "for almost two decades."
 Nevertheless, Warren's attempts to defuse the ensuing bipartisan criticism -- including her decision to take a DNA test last year -- have largely backfired, and highlighted what President Trump has called Warren's fatal political vulnerability.

 On Saturday, Trump again derided Warren for falsely claiming Native American ancestry in what he says was a cynical effort to boost her career as a law professor by taking advantage of affirmative action.
 Calling Warren "Pocahontas," Trump told Warren, "See you on the campaign TRAIL."
+(Back in Iowa on Sunday as a full-fledged presidential candidate, Warren returned fire, say Trump "may not even be a free person" by next year's election.)

 Asked by anchor Jake Tapper to respond to Trump's rhetoric, Cheney said Warren deserved the ridicule.